-Our SENDCo, Mrs Rachel Wingerath, is completing her accreditation with the NASCO (National Award for Special Educational Needs Co-ordination).
+Our SENDCo, Mrs Rachel Wingerath, has completed her accreditation with the NASCO (National Award for Special Educational Needs Co-ordination).
 She is responsible for reviewing and helping identify children who have any additional needs.
 She is also the contact point offering support and advice for parents or carers.
 When children have been identified as having an additional need they may be referred to external agencies as appropriate for advice and support.
 This advice will then form part of an individual support plan where necessary.
 Parents/carers and children are always included in formulating and reviewing any plans that are put in place.
 We will keep you updated regularly on any progress towards referrals or assessments.

 SEND support includes any help for children/ young people with SEND that is additional to or different from the support generally made for other children of the same age.
 The purpose of SEND support is to help children/young people achieve the outcomes or learning objectives that have been set for them by the school.
 SEND support replaces Early Years Action/Action Plus and School Action/Action Plus.